uncountablecat/danbooru-grabber/README.md

 # Danbooru-grabber

-_Upcoming update_: explicit content filter.
+_Upcoming update_: As some users pointed out, Danbooru limits the number of tags up to 2.

 _Update 2015/12/07_: Now, you can download all the pictures with certain tags.
 Simply type in a very large number like 1000.
 It will automatically stop when all pictures are downloaded.
 Also you will be able to download more than 100 pictures at once now.